~ Update May 1, 2018 ~

 Throughout the books, Michael and Simon encounter and solve cases which “happen”—from murder to dog-napping—while they struggle with their own personal lives.
 I’ve found in writing these books that there is a lot of potential for humor, for irony, and for exploring the clues to bona fide mysteries.

-And yes, Simon is still giving Michael a hard time.
+And yes, I am fiddling with a sixth mystery.
+Simon is still giving Michael a hard time.
 With and without his cane.

-Find the mysteries on my Amazon author page:
+Find the mysteries on my Amazon series page, and these other fine sites:

 Erin O’Quinn sprang from the high desert hills of Nevada, from a tiny town which no longer exists.
 A truant officer dragged her kicking and screaming to grade school, too late to attend kindergarten; and since that time her best education has come from the ground she’s walked and the people she’s met.